wanelo/compositor/README.md

 important attributes.

-Then this class can be merged with other similar "leaf" classes, or another "composite" class, such as Composite::Hash or Composite::List to create a complex nested Hash or JSON data structure.
+Then this class can be merged with other similar "leaf" classes, or another "composite" class, such as Composite::Map or Composite::List to create a Hash or an Array as the top-level JSON data structure.

 Once the tree of composite objects has been setup, calling #to_hash on the top level object quickly generates hash by walking the tree and merging everything together.

 ```ruby